Sanglorian/orcus/Orcus Advanced Options - current.md

 ## Rules Variant: Gated Arts

 In this rules variant, you must have a relevant feat before you can learn arts.
+Add these feats to the list of feats that characters can learn through Arcane Training or Magical Training.

 ### Incantation Caster

-**Prerequisite:** Training in Arcana or Religion.
 **Benefit:** You can learn and use Arcana, Religion, Heal and Nature incantations.
 You can use these incantations even if you are not trained in the relevant skill.

 ### Practical Arts